g27182818/CanDLE/README.md

 conda activate R
 conda install -c r r-essentials
 ```
 This will install several needed packages of R in anaconda but also give you `R==3.6.0` version that can generate errors while using R Bioconductor.
-So, upgrade your version using:
+So, upgrade your version usBiocManager::install("AnnotationHub")ing:

 ```
 conda install -c conda-forge r-base=4.1.0